soarlab/gelpia/README.md

 Gelpia may outlive the supplied time limit.
 This is because it goes through the remaining branches in the priority queue – this can sometimes be a lengthy process.
 This is why we have a **grace** option which is an additional grace period after the supplied timeout before gelpia is killed hard.

 When used for minimization, Gelpia will report a guaranteed lower bound on the global minimum.

+## Authors
+Gelpia is authored by Mark S. Baranowski and Ian Briggs